inishchith/chaoss-microtasks/microtask-3/readme.md

 - The `origin` attribute is identifier of the origin url from where the data is to be fetched.

 - For example
-    - In case of Perceval's `GitHub` Backend, the origin is set to the GITHUB_URL + owner + repository . i.e in my case : `https://github.com/inishchith/MeetInTheMiddle`
+    - In case of Perceval's `GitHub` Backend, the origin is set to the GITHUB_URL + owner + repository .
+    - i.e In most cases, I've used : `https://github.com/inishchith/MeetInTheMiddle`

 - References: